windicss/docs/guide/configuration.md

 # Configuring Windi CSS

+> TODO: rewrite

 Configuration in [Windi CSS] is very similar to what you would expect in [Tailwind CSS].

 There are a few differences that we believe make it easier to configure:

 ## No need to configure variants

-Windi CSS [enables][auto] all variants for all utilities by default.
+Windi CSS [enables][auto] all variants for all utilities by default, configuration for variants is no longer needed.

 When you input the corresponding class, such as `hover:bg-red-500`, the corresponding variant CSS will be [automatically inferred and generated][auto].

-Variant configuration is thus no longer necesary, and will be ignored if provided.

 ## No need to clear defaults